fluencelabs/fRPC-Substrate/hacking_frpc.md

 All three of the listed providers have a free account option and support the API key in the url, rather than the header, which is the current gateway implementation choice; a choice you should feel free to override and customize to your needs.

-## Tools And Tooling
+### Tools And Tooling

-The most prominent developer tool is [Fluence CLI](https://github.com/fluencelabs/fluence-cli), which allows you to manage the entire lifecycle of a project including Rust and Aqua code as well as Deals.
+The most prominent developer's helper is [Fluence CLI](https://github.com/fluencelabs/fluence-cli), which allows you to manage the entire lifecycle of a project including Rust and Aqua code as well as Deals.
 From scaffolding your project, services and modules to deal creation and service deployment, Fluence CLI has you covered.
 Moreover, Fluence CLI can scaffold JS projects using [js-client](https://github.com/fluencelabs/js-client) allowing you to create, or integrate, Fluence projects for the browser or node app.
-See Figure 1 for a quick overview of workflows managed by Fluence CLI and the associated commands.
+See Figure 2 for a quick overview of workflows managed by Fluence CLI and the associated commands.
 If you have Fluence CLI installed, use `fluence --help` to get a more complete overview of topics and commands.

-Figure 1: Stylized Project Creation And Deployment Workflow With Fluence CLI
+Figure 2: Stylized Project Creation And Deployment Workflow With Fluence CLI

 ```mermaid